 How to Get Started With VPS (In Just 3 Steps)

-If you have decided to move to VPS hosting, the first step is to select the right VPS hosting plan.
+If you have decided to move your website from shared hosting to VPS, the first step is to select the right VPS hosting plan.
 Since the process of starting a website using VPS hosting is different from doing this on shared hosting, we’ll guide you through each step.

 1. Choose the Right Type of VPS

-To give you an idea of what difference 1 GB of RAM and twice the CPU power can make, here is an overview of the capabilities of Hostinger’s VPS 1 and VPS 2 plans:
+To give you an idea of what difference 4 GB of RAM and twice the CPU power can make, here is an overview of the capabilities of Hostinger’s KVM 1 and KVM 2 plans:

-- VPS 1 – with 1 GB of RAM, you can run a simple WordPress or similar CMS site with moderate traffic and excellent performance.
+- KVM 1 – with 4 GB of RAM, you can run a simple WordPress or similar CMS site with moderate traffic and excellent performance.
 However, this amount of RAM won’t be enough to set up multiple applications or a control panel.

-- VPS 2 – with 2 GB of RAM, you have enough resources to set up cPanel.
+- KVM 2 – with 8 GB of RAM, you have enough resources to set up cPanel.
 It is also possible to run multiple websites on the same virtual server without any issues.

 2. Learn How to Connect to VPS Using SSH

 Managing a VPS is completely different than using shared hosting.
 Configuring the latter involves using a control panel, such as Hostinger’s hPanel.

 On the other hand, VPS hosting usually doesn’t come with control panels, so users get to interact with the server directly.
 To do that, you need to use the command line, which we’ll go over in a moment.